SashaNasonova/burnSeverity/README.md

 Please follow the instructions outlined here: https://github.com/SashaNasonova/geeMosaics.
 These scripts require gee, geemap and osgeo gdal packages.

 #### Execution
+To prepare:
-Open main_PartB.py in a code editor (ex.
-Notepad++) Change line 20 to the location of the scripts
+1. Open main_PartB.py in a code editor (ex.
+Notepad++)
+2. Change line 20 to the location of the scripts
-Change lines 33 - 35 to define root folder and location of the perimeter shapefile created in Part A
+3. Change lines 33 - 35 to define root folder and location of the perimeter shapefile created in Part A
-Review/change lines 42-47 to match the field names in the shapefile created in Part A
+4. Review/change lines 42-47 to match the field names in the shapefile created in Part A
-Select whether to export alternates (quicklook images of all available images), export data (NBR, dNBR, dNBR_scaled), or override
+5. Select whether to export alternates (quicklook images of all available images), export data (NBR, dNBR, dNBR_scaled), or override
 Default is:
 ```
 export_alt = True